Currumbin Waters, Queensland: Education

-St Augustine's Parish Primary School is a Catholic primary (Prep-6) school for boys and girls at Galleon Way (28.1502°S 153.4594°E).
+St Augustine's Parish Primary School is a Catholic primary (Preparatory to Year 6) school for boys and girls at Galleon Way (28.1502°S 153.4594°E).
 In 2017, the school had an enrolment of 463 students with 32 teachers (25 full-time equivalent) and 17 non-teaching staff (10 full-time equivalent).

-Currumbin Community Special School is a special primary and secondary (Prep-12) school for boys and girls at 5 Hammersford Drive (28.1519°S 153.4725°E).
+Currumbin Community Special School is a special government primary and secondary (Preparatory to Year 12) school for boys and girls at 5 Hammersford Drive (28.1519°S 153.4725°E).
 In 2017, the school had an enrolment of 87 students with 31 teachers (24 full-time equivalent) and 28 non-teaching staff (19 full-time equivalent).

+There are no mainstream government primary nor secondary schools in Currumbin Waters.
+The nearest government primary schools are Elanora State School in neighbouring Elanora to the north and Currumbin State School in neighbouring Currumbin to the north-east.
+The nearest government secondary schools are Elanora State High School in Elanora and Palm Beach-Currumbin State High School in neighbouring Palm Beach to the north-east.